tytydraco/yessleep/out/I_am_the_only_surviving_crew_member_of_a_giant_cargo_ship_Please_learn_from_my_experiences_.md

 Taking a hand to the top of the door I put my foot onto the sloped floor.
 What a terrible design choice this was.
 Ducking into it I used one hand to grab seats on the way down to the control panel, the other hand tightly gripping my trusty voltmeter.
 Each step into the maw of it my movement became more and more fluid, whilst my anxiety in turn grew worse and worse.
+This was a very percarious situation and we were two people that could make a mistake.

-As I came closer to its control panel, I could see more and more ocean through the tiny, enforced windows.
+As I came closer to the lifeboats control panel, I could see more and more ocean through the tiny, enforced windows above it.
 The waves were scattered across the ocean, like an ill commanded army their power was laughable.
-Given proper coordination they would have been capable of much greater feats than putting us of balance.
+Given proper coordination they would be capable of much greater feats than putting us of balance.
 I sat myself in the captain’s chair of the small tin.

 “Joshua you there?”
 I spoke with more nervousness that I thought I would.
 I wasn’t afraid of falling into the water.
 I was afraid the boat would fall into the water.
 Sure, I could get back on the ship.
 But the boat.
 Our only safety would be lost forever.
+An unthinkable consequence, that must be avoided at all costs.